E-card: History

 The greeting card metaphor was employed early in the life of the World Wide Web.
 The first postcard site, The Electric Postcard was created in late 1994 by Judith Donath at the MIT Media Lab.
 It started slowly: 10-20 cards a day were sent in the first weeks, 1000-2000 a day over the first summer, and then it gained momentum rapidly.
 During the 1995-96 Christmas season, there were days when over 19,000 cards were sent; by late spring of 1996 over 1.7 million cards had been sent in total.
 The source code for this service was made publicly available, with the stipulation that users share improvements with each other.
 The Electric Postcard won numerous awards, including a 1995 GNN Best of the Net award.

 By mid-1996, a number of sites had developed E-cards.
 By mid-October 1996, directly emailable greeting cards and postcards ("Email Express") were developed and introduced by Awesome Cards, based on new capabilities introduced in the Netscape 3.0 browser.
 This is the first time the E-card itself could be emailed directly by the card sender to the recipient rather than having an announcement sent with a link to the card's location at the E-card site.

-In 2001, Hallmark artists Bob Holt and Mike Adair developed early incarnations of Hoops and Yoyo, which became one of the first recurring e-card characters.
+In 2001, Hallmark artists Bob Holt and Mike Adair created Hoops & Yoyo, one of the first recurring e-card characters.